destinychild2022/GLOVER-ZH/README.md

 |   │   └── images
 │   └── epic-100
 ```
-The "annotations" files should be put in the same directory as the training code.
+Note: the "annotations" files should be put in the same directory as the training code.

 ## Installation
 1. Clone the repository: